in03/tts_bottle/README.md

 ## 🎯 Vision

 ### The Problem
-- Cheap water bottles taste weird
+- I'm fussy and don't like the taste of cheap plastic or aluminium water bottles.
-- Good bottles get lost or scratched
+- I'm really good at losing or damaging my water bottles.
-- Simply forgetting to drink water
+- I'm reaaaally bad at drinking enough water.

 ### The Solution
-Transform an existing nice bottle (Yeti Rambler) into a smart companion:
+Augment a decent bottle (Yeti Rambler) with a smart sleeve:
-- **BLE tracking** - never lose your bottle again
+- **BLE tracking** - Prevent losing the bottle.
-- **Water level monitoring** - never forget to drink
+- **Water level monitoring** - Avoid dehydration.
-- **Neoprene sleeve** - protects from scratches, hides electronics
+- **Neoprene sleeve** - Protect bottle from scratches and drops, and hold electronic components in place.
-- **AI personality** - witty, helpful, but not overly "assistant-like"
+- **Conversational AI and TTS** - For an engaging human-like touch.

 **Some ChatGPT mock-ups** 🎨
 <img width="1024" height="1536" alt="bottle_mockup_01" src="https://github.com/user-attachments/assets/58b8148c-1329-4ee8-9f75-38bc4de5a0c1" />